JasselD/JasselNotes/DSA revision/Heap Rules.md

 	- leftChild < parent > rightChild
 	- parent is greater than children
 - Insertion
-	- FIrst add element to the correct leaf
+	- FIrst add node to the correct leaf
-	- Then adjust the element
+	- Then adjust the node
 	- Big O is O (log n) (O(1) if no need to adjust)
-	-
+- Deletion
+	- Only can delete root node

 **Min Heap
 - A min/ascending heap